MisonoChoco/Puzzle-STTP-Int/README.md

 # Puzzle-STTP-Int

-No animations yet.
-Will do it later.
 High score?
 That is your unlocked levels.

-Some bonus features are included; check the tutorial scene.
+Some bonus features are included; Please check the tutorial scene.

 **Yes, it's still summer, and family business is halting my progress on the project.
 Please forgive.**